h-kok/MinesweeperProject/README.md

 ## Requirements / Purpose

--   The MVP was to create a simplified version of the game Minesweeper to be played in the Java console.
-This is my first project created with Java.
+-   The MVP was to create a simplified version of the game Minesweeper to be played through a CLI.
+This is my first project created in Java.
 -   The purpose of project was to consolidate my learning of Java fundamentals and to research and develop an understanding of 2D array structures.
 -   The stack used is Java, as per the MVP, in order to further develop OOP skills/approach to programming.

 ## Build Steps

--   N/A
+-   pull projct open in code editor, run main class

 ## Design Goals / Approach